jQuery API

 });

-Note the difference between the extra parameters we're passing here and the eventData parameter to the .bind() method.
-Both are mechanisms for passing information to an event handler, but the extraParameters argument to .trigger() allows information to be determined at the time the event is triggered, while the eventData argument to .bind() requires the information to be already computed at the time the handler is bound.
+Note the difference between the extra parameters passed here and the eventData parameter to the .on() method.
+Both are mechanisms for passing information to an event handler, but the extraParameters argument to .trigger() allows information to be determined at the time the event is triggered, while the eventData argument to .on() requires the information to be already computed at the time the handler is bound.

 Examples: